 Students have demonstrated they are reliable, trustworthy and able to be consistent in their everyday efforts over a period of time.
 At this phase, students are expected to take on increased leadership within their peer group and use the tools and skills learned throughout Phase I & II.
 Students look to the future and develop a concrete exit strategy to help in the transition into the next phase of their life.

 This is an optional phase.
 Students move into the community of Klamath Falls or Ashland in their own apartment or college dorm.
-Students are in charge of managing their life, but have some support from Dragonfly Transitions.
+Students are in charge of managing their life with some external support from their Dragonfly therapist and mentor.

 We strongly encourage students to complete all phases of the program as the impact of that alone on the graduate’s self-perception counters the many years they did not follow through on commitments.
 In addition, each phase focuses on core challenges and developmental milestones experienced by most young adults.
 Though many young people arriving at Dragonfly have quit on themselves and their commitments in the past (especially when hard work, focus, and emotional conflict were present), most find the discipline and drive to slow down and experience all that comes with the Dragonfly phases.